School Teachers’ Review Body - ChairClosed

 Final Interview Date

-Week beginning 19/04/21 - Interviews are likely to take place virtually, though this is dependent on situation with coronavirus.
+19/04/21 - Interviews will take place virtually, due to the situation with coronavirus.

 To be confirmed

 Please note that the closing date for applications has been extended by one week to midday on Friday 22nd January.

 Director of the Office of Manpower Economics • Other Panel Member